Skip to content

 basename /path/to/my/file.txt

-Removing a Specific Suffix
+Removing a specific suffix

 basename /path/to/my/file.txt .txt

-basename /path/to/a/directory
+basename /path/to/my/directory

-This will output:
+This command will output: directory.

 Commonly used flags